-Resource mobilisation strategy will entail the following;
+Biodiversity Finance Plan will entail the following;

 - i.
-In collaboration with the national technical lead and international advisor, define the step-by-step approach (method) to develop the financial strategy. - ii.
-Prepare work plan - iii.
-Support the screening, selection, and feasibility analysis of potential revenue mechanisms to determine finical viability, break-even point, assess complexity vs. return, contribution of each mechanisms to fill the financial gap, projection of estimated revenue in the short and medium (at least 5 year horizon) - iv.
-Define the step-by-step approach to establish each of feasible financial mechanisms: steps, financial target level (and as percentage of the financial gap), actors and cost of establishing the mechanisms. - v.
-Assess market-based and non-market based financial mechanisms, public and private, both domestic and international; to create a diversified financial strategy. - vi.
-Formulate an implementation plan for each financial mechanisms and for the entire financial strategy - vii.
-Support the pilot implementation of at least one financial mechanism. - viii.
-Implications of financial mechanisms and key recommendations: an analysis of the social, economic and political implications of implementing key financial mechanisms and undertaking key decisions, and an exploration of the key operational implications, including start-up costs (as above), staffing, capacity and safeguards required.
+Preparation of an inception report including a draft description on how to conduct the task and a work plan - ii.
+In collaboration with the national technical lead and senior global advisor, define the step-by-step approach (method) to develop the Biodiversity Finance Plan. - iii.
+Screening, selection, and feasibility analysis of potential finance solutions to determine political, ecological and financial viability, break-even analysis, assess complexity vs. financial returns, contribution of each mechanism to fill the financial gap, projection of estimated annual revenue 2016-2025. - iv.
+Define the step-by-step approach to establish each of feasible financial mechanisms: steps, financial target level (and as percentage of the financial gap), actors and cost of establishing the solutions. - v.
+Assess market-based and non-market based financial solutions, public and private, both domestic and international; to create a diversified finance strategy. - vi.
+Establish and include a detailed plan for implementing key financial mechanisms in the Biodiversity Financing Plan including a timeframe and budget. - vii.
+Support the pilot implementation of at least two financial solutions. - viii.
+Asses the implications of financial solutions and key recommendations: an analysis of the social, economic and political implications of implementing key financial solutions and undertaking key decisions, and an exploration of the key operational implications, including start-up costs (as above), staffing, capacity and safeguards required. - ix.
+Provide recommendations on how to improve the connection between the NBSAP and the National Development Plan. - x.
+Develop a draft of the Finance Plan based on the BIOFIN workbook and in line with recommendations from the national consultation workshop and submit for discussion to the UNDP CO and the Global BIOFIN team. - xi.
+Develop the final version of the Finance Plan for discussion with the Government, UNDP CO and the Global BIOFIN team and present the plan for final review during the validation workshop. - xii.
+Refine (as needed) and complete the BIOFIN Biodiversity Finance Plan.